Stoner Witch

-Stoner Witch is the seventh studio album by American rock band Melvins, released in 1994 through Atlantic Records.
+Stoner Witch is the seventh studio album by American rock band Melvins, released on October 18, 1994, by Atlantic Records.
+It is their second release for the label.

 Recording

 The album was recorded with Garth "GGGarth" Richardson and Joe Barresi in 19 days at the A&M Studios in Hollywood.
 Most of the tracks were captured in a single take, and all of the tracking and mastering was completed in a single, continuous session.

 The title comes from a term that drummer Dale Crover and his friends used to describe "the stoner chicks" at their high school.

 Music and composition

 Described as a grunge, stoner rock and sludge metal album, Stoner Witch melds hallmarks of the band's earlier work, such as "molten tempos and guitarist Buzz Osborne's nonsensical lyrics" with a relatively radio-friendly ear towards arrangements.
 According to AllMusic's Patrick Kennedy, the album picks up on the "basic framework of Houdini, resolving into an ear-catching workup of classic rock themes, tempered, of course, with a fairly judicious sampling of acid-trip detours."
 Grant Alden of Rolling Stone noted that "many of the songs are built around conventional metal structures."
 Treblezine's Paul Pearson described the record as "the Aberdeen band's happiest album, which is meant to say they took it upon themselves to reconstruct classic rock and metal themes and run them through their typically hazy filter."
 Peter Buckley, the author of The Rough Guide to Rock, wrote that the record showcases the band's "dual allegiances to industrial noise and Southern rock."